 Each institution or group must prepare a recovery plan (plan préventif de rétablissement) that will be reviewed by the Supervisory Banking Authority.
-The Relevant Resolution Authority is in turn required to prepare a resolution plan (plan préventif de résolution) or a group resolution plan (plan préventif de resolution de groupe) for such institution or group:
+Entities already supervised on a consolidated basis are not subject to this obligation on an individual basis as they must prepare a group recovery plan to be reviewed by the Supervisory Banking Authority.
+The Relevant Resolution Authority is in turn required to prepare a resolution plan (plan préventif de résolution) or a group resolution plan (plan préventif de résolution de groupe) for such institution or group: